dorlon/befreeTest/README.md

 ### Exam 3 - Get drone image
-in this test I want to check the drone image from the drone ID so I use the drone ID with the function get_drone_image from api_drones.py.
+In this test, I want to check the drone image using the drone ID.
-The address suppose to be: https://interviews-api.beefreeagro.com/api/v1/drones/M3T/image
+To do this, I use the drone ID with the get_drone_image function from api_drones.py to get the data of the specific drone.
+Additionally, I want to validate that the value of the "Content-Type" header, which holds the type of the content, indicates that it is an image type.

 ## How to run